mvolkmann/blog/src/python/python-compared-to-js.md

   # code to handle a specific exception class
 except (ExClass2, ExClass3):
   # code to handle other exception classes listed in a tuple
+else: # optional
+  # code to run if no exception was thrown
+  # Placing code here means that exceptions it throws
+  # will not be handled by the "except" blocks above.
+finally: # optional
+  # code to run at end regardless of whether an exception was thrown
 ```

 To ignore an exception in Python,
 include a `pass` statement in an `except` block.

+There are many builtin Python exception classes.
+The base class of all of them is `Exception`.
+Names of builtin exception classes end in "Error".
+Custom exception classes should do the same.

 ## JSON

+In Python, in order to use JSON methods include `import json`.

 | Operation | JavaScript                                 | Python                           |
 | --------- | ------------------------------------------ | -------------------------------- |
 | create    | `const jsonString = JSON.stringify(expr);` | `jsonString = json.dumps(expr)`  |
 | parse     | `const value = JSON.parse(jsonString);`    | `value = json.loads(jsonString)` |

-In Python, you must `import json`.
-There are many builtin Python exception classes.
-The base class of all of them is Error.

 ## Decorators